roberto-triumph/triumph4php/premake/README.md

    CLANG.
 3. The final distribution will be in DMG form to make it easy on the end user to install.

+##FAQ##
+1. Why do the premake scripts read options from environment variables?
+The reason for this is that when we make final distributable packages, the location of assets and shared libraries on the machines where triumph will be installed on are different than the location of the libs / assets of the dev machines.